gao-artur/hotchocolate/website/src/docs/hotchocolate/security/authentication.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

 Authentication allows us to determine a user's identity.
-This is of course a prerequisite for authorization, but it also allows us to for example expose a `me` field in our query that uses the `Id` of the authenticated user to fetch his details.
+This is of course a prerequisite for authorization, but it also allows us to access the authenticated user in our resolvers.
+This is useful, if we for example want to build a `me` field that fetches details about the authenticated user.

 Hot Chocolate fully embraces the authentication capabilities of ASP.NET Core, making it easy to reuse existing authentication configuration and integrating a variety of authentication providers.